sr-murthy/continuedfractions/docs/sources/rational-points.rst

 These are linear transformations described by the matrices :math:`\begin{bmatrix}1 & 0\\0 & -1\end{bmatrix}`, and :math:`\begin{bmatrix}-1 & 0\\0 & 1\end{bmatrix}` respectively.

-Other transformations, such as reflection in a given line etc., may be added in the future.
+Other transformations may be added in the future.

 .. _rational-points.metrics: